jhumelsine/jhumelsine.github.io/_posts/2024-02-27-composite-design-pattern.md

 In both examples, the `client` only has a reference to the root of the tree.

+# Use Case
+The Use Case is too large to include in this blog.
+It will be posted in the next blog.

 # Composite Pros and Cons
 The relative pros and cons of Composite are like those with most of the Composable design patterns.

 ## Pros
-A small implementation can support many composable options.
-The In-N-Out Burger example kept growing with menu options but take another look.
-There’s only one `for` loop implemented in the entire design residing in `FoodComposite`.
-Even the most complex design with `FoodItemFactory` and `FoodItemBuilder` is terse.
-Most of the implementation resides in a few lines of code.

-The design is not limited to individual menu items.
-A `FoodComposite` can be created for each `FoodItem` in the order, such as: `Burger`, `Fries`, `Shake`, etc. And the design will return the calorie count of the entire order.
+A small implementation can support many composable configurations.
+The objects in the composition can be as few or many as needed for the desired behavior.
+Each composable configuration features its own specific behaviors.

+Constructing the object composition is relatively easy.
+While the Configurer is mostly independent from the design pattern in its traditional form, the Configurer still the brains that's responsible for the correct composition when using this design pattern.
+There are at least three types of Configurers and possibly more:
+* Developer Configurer.
+This would be a developer with domain expertise as well as knowledge the system and its architecture, design and implementation.
+The Developer Configurer may also written the Composite implementation as well.
+Logic gate composites will probably be composed by a Developer Configurer.
+* Customer Consultant.
+This would be a trained member of the company who has knowledge of the product and works with customers to fine tune it for them.
+This person will most likely not be a developer; therefore, a UI/UX wrapper in front of the Composite may be necessary.
+* Customer/User.
+This would be the customer or user who will definitely need a UI/UX wrapper in front of the Composite.
+This level of customer/user interaction provides self-service for the customer or user.

 ## Cons
 I almost want to write that there’s no cons for Composite.
 I don’t think there are any cons in the implementation, but there’s a potential con with its intent.

 Composite is all structure.
-Behavior derives from its composition, which technically resides in the `Configurer`, which is usually outside of the design.
-Composite will support any structurally consnstent composition, even those that don’t make any sense.
-There’s nothing to prevent someone from ordering 100 `Bun`s.
+Behavior derives from its composition, which technically resides in the `Configurer` outside of the design.
+Composite will support any structurally consistent composition, even those that don’t make any sense.

 Anyone can grab random Lego blocks and snap them together.
-Logic gates can be wired together in any number of ways without providing any useful behaviors
+Logic gates can be wired together in any number of ways without providing any useful behaviors.

-Behavior is in the eye of the configurer, and the configurer may need glasses.
-The configurer could be an external user who configures something that’s not exactly what they wanted.
-They will pass judgement upon your implementation insisting that there's a bug in it before admitting that it resides in their configuration.
-Integration and acceptance testing won’t address these issues either, since it’s a creation of the user.
+Behavior is in the eye of the Configurer, and the Configurer may need glasses.
+The Configurer could be an external person who configures something that’s not exactly what was desired.
+We have all written code with software bugs.
+Configurers can just as easily configure composites with logical bugs in their structure.
+These Configurers will first accuse your implementation of containing a bug before admitting that the error resides in their configuration. _The fault, dear Brutus, lies not in our stars, but in ourselves._

+Integration and acceptance testing won’t address these configuration issues either, since they're a creation of the user.

 # Summary
 Composite allows us to compose snippets of behavior into a tree structure, such that behavior emerges from the shape and organization of the tree more than from any individual node.